 After playing a practice round at Butler National in 2010, Phil Mickelson commented to the Chicago Tribune “What I loved about Butler, the subtleties: where the balls break, the risk-reward, the ability to get to certain pins, the challenge of making pars on the hard holes, the challenge of making birdies on the easy holes.”

 “I would love to see it,” Luke Donald said about Butler National hosting a major championship.
 “I’ve played it quite a few times.
 It’s a tough course, and they could make it extremely hard.”

-Despite having such powerful proponents, a vote by Butler National Golf Club members recently revealed a strong preference to keep the private club open to men only.
+Despite having such powerful proponents, votes by Butler National Golf Club members continue to reveal a strong preference to keep the private club open to men only.
 Without female members, the club will continue be unable to host events such as the US Open, BMW Championship and Ryder Cup.

 Many golf industry insiders believe Butler National is the perfect Chicago venue to host a major championship.
 With an easy-to-access location in the western suburbs, along with ample room in the form of polo fields land for parking and hospitality suites, the course could easily fulfill many of the obligations requested by the PGA Tour and the PGA of America.

 The prestige of Butler National is undeniable, etched in its storied past and visible in its present-day operations.
 Despite controversies, the club’s commitment to providing an exceptional golfing experience remains unshaken.
 Looking forward, it will be interesting to observe how Butler National navigates the evolving landscape of golf, societal norms, and member expectations.
 It is anticipated that the club will continue to uphold its traditions while embracing necessary changes, further enhancing its reputation in the golfing world.